Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/dispatching-events-from-your-extension.md

 If you need to use a request `ACPExtensionEvent` \(iOS\) / `Event` \(Android\) as a trigger, and you have a callback to be called when the response paired event is sent, you can use the `dispatchEventWithResponseCallback` API from `ACPCore` \(iOS\) / `MobileCore` \(Android\).
 Then, the paired response event should be sent using the `dispatchResponseEvent` API.

-**Tip:** Paired events are usually used for set/get operations where you need to be notified about a response event outside of your extension code.
+**Tip:** Paired events are usually used for set/get operations where you need to be notified about a response event outside your extension code.

 Here is an example of how to implement this: